mg0678/DB-Tables-Search/README.md

 - All instances of the searched term will be highlighted in the results

 Wildcards are not supported at this time
-- using "p" as a search term would currently return every table and column that contains "p", no matter where is exists in the name
+- using "p" as a search term would currently return every table and column that contains "p", no matter where it exists in the name